How to Care for Your Pet Budgie

-- Cage - ideally 100cm x 50cm x 80cm (40 inches x 20 inches x 32 inches).
-When looking for a cage try find one with horizontal as well as vertical bars as budgies love to climb with their feet and beak as well as fly.
+- Cage: Ideally, the cage should be 100 cm x 50 cm x 80 cm (40 inches x 20 inches x 32 inches).
+When looking for a cage, try to find one with horizontal as well as vertical bars as budgies love to climb with their feet and beak as well as fly.

 - Food (see separate section below)

 - Sandpaper for the base of the cage.

 - Grit (see separate section below)

 - Cuttlefish: This is for your bird to sharpen and file its beak on, and it's also good for bones.

 - Mineral block